italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

         Entity complies with profiles that are recognizable inside the Federation (public of private RP, public or private Intermediate Entity, etc.).
 A Leaf that aquires a Trust Mark during an Onboarding process, MUST include it in its Entity Configuration, such as an identification badge.
     * - **Metadata**
       - A Metadata document describes the implementation of an OpenID Connect Entity.
-The implementations of all the entities share the Metadata to establish a base of trust and interoperability.
+The implementations of all the Entities share the Metadata to establish a common ground of trust and interoperability.
     * - **Metadata policy**
       - The Trust Anchor publishes rules and policies to be applied to the subordinates' Metadata, specifying what values and values subsets are allowed for a given Metadata claim.
     * - **Authority hint**
-      - An array of URLs regarding the identifiers of the higher-level entities, Trust Anchor or Intermediary, that MUST issue an Entity Statement for their own subordinates.
+      - An array of URLs regarding the identifiers of the higher-level Entities, Trust Anchor or Intermediary, that MUST issue an Entity Statement for their own subordinates.
     * - **Metadata Discovery**
       - Collection of Entity Configuration / Statements.
 It foes from a Leaf Entity up to the Trust Anchor